zsfelfoldi/ethereum-docs/les/filter_observer.md

 #### Micropayment accounting, building a reputation network

 Offering (improved) service for money requires some kind of accounting mechanism.
 Selling service also requires reputation which is based on being known for good service in the past.
-This might be an entry barrier for smaller capacity servers.
-In order to lower this barrier it would be desirable to make reputation transitive.
-One possible way of realizing this is for servers to mutually recommend each other by selling not just their own service but each other's service tokens too.
-This requires a transparent accounting that shows what tokens a certain server is offering to their clients and how much has it actually sold.
+This self-reinforcing effect might create an entry barrier for new and small capacity servers (just like in case of traditional markets).
+In order to lower this barrier it would be desirable to make reputation "transitive" by good servers mutually recommending each other.
+One possible way of realizing this is by selling not just their own service but each other's service tokens too.
+This requires a transparent accounting that shows what tokens a certain server is offering to their clients and how much it has actually sold.
 The clients and the cooperating servers all want to be sure that they see the same numbers.
 Also the total outstanding number of tokens issued by a certain server might be interesting too before buying more of its tokens.
 OCs are suitable for running such a trustworthy accounting.

 See also: